r5valkyrie/docs/docs/proxy-entities.md

 Respawn used and uses proxies in three main ways in Titanfall and Apex Legends:

-1) To effect changes on a client's first-person view (getting the player's "Cockpit" entity (basically the first-person camera) and rendering screen effects like Stim, Gravity Suction, Arc Star screen-tear effects, Armor Damage Effects, EVO Shield Effects)
+1) To effect changes on a client's first-person view (getting the player's "Cockpit" entity (basically the first-person camera) and rendering screen effects like Stim, Gravity Suction, Armor Damage Effects, EVO Shield Effects)
 2) To preview ability / gadget placements and inform the player of the validity of the placement locations (i.e.: Care Packages, Fence Nodes, Mobile Respawn Beacons, Evac Towers, Rampart Walls, The Mounted Sheila HMG, Revenant's Death Totem)
 3) To show a flawed APPROXIMATION of what other clients see doing when spectating another player